Doom Patrol: Unstoppable Doom Patrol (volume 7)

 The seven-issue Unstoppable Doom Patrol series by writer Dennis Culver, artist Chris Burnham, and colorist Brian Reber launched March 28, 2023.
 It portrayed the Doom Patrol with a new mission: saving, protecting and training metahumans.
-The series had a primary team consisting of Robotman, Negative Man, Elasti-Woman, and led by a new personality of Crazy Jane calling herself "The Chief".
-New team members included Degenerate (who gained strength from negative emotions) and Beast Girl (who could encourage or discourage "primal instincts" in others).
-Supporting cast included Niles Caulder (no longer leading the team, but advising), Mento, Willoughby Kipling, Lotion, Lucius Reynolds, Flex Mentallo, and new members including Psylosimon (who had fungus-based superpowers) and Starbro (a metahuman who merged with a spore from Starro the Conqueror).
-This team was pursued by US government forces led by Peacemaker and fought a new version of the Brotherhood of Evil, led by General Immortus, who sought to gain the power of the Candlemaker.
+The series' primary team consists of Robotman, Negative Man, Elasti-Woman, and led by a new personality of Crazy Jane calling herself "The Chief".
+New team members include Degenerate (a metahuman with the ability to gain strength from negative emotions) and Beast Girl (a metahuman with an animalistic appearance and the ability to manipulate "primal instincts" in others).
+Supporting cast include Niles Caulder (no longer leading the team, but advising), Mento, Willoughby Kipling, Lotion, Lucius Reynolds, Flex Mentallo, and new characters Psylosimon (who has fungus-based powers) and Starbro (a metahuman who merged with a Starro spore).
+This team is pursued by US government forces led by Peacemaker and battles a new version of the Brotherhood of Evil, led by General Immortus, who seeks to gain the power of the Candlemaker.